Applicability

 Parameter description:

-$host: the IP address for connecting to OceanBase Database.$port: the port for connecting to OceanBase Database.$database_name: the name of the database to be accessed.$user_name: the tenant account.$password: the password of the account.
+$host: the IP address for connecting to OceanBase Database.$port: the port for connecting to OceanBase Database.$database_name: the name of the database to be accessed.$user_name: the username of the tenant.$password: the password of the tenant.

 Create a configuration file named